 Don Juan de Onate Facts: Escanjaques and Rayados

 Juan de Oñate continued until he came upon a group of natives that were called the Escanjaques.
 The Escanjaques were a tribe of hunters that lived off the buffalo.
-Oñate noted that they were dressed in buffalo skins and they did not plant any crops.
-When they spoke to Oñate they referenced an enemy tribe called the Rayados and volunteered to guide them to their village.
-Oñate described the Escanjaques village as have close to 5,000 people living in 600 houses.
+Oñate noted that they were dressed in buffalo skins, and they did not plant any crops.
+When they spoke to Oñate, they referenced an enemy tribe called the Rayados and volunteered to guide them to their village.
+Oñate described the Escanjaques village as having close to 5,000 people living in 600 houses.

 Oñate had worried about the Rayados hurting or attacking his expedition party, but it was instead the Escanjaques who repelled his men on their return to New Mexico.
 Oñate described a pitched battle with 1,500 Escanjaques, probably an exaggeration, but many Spaniards were wounded and many natives killed.

 After more than two hours of fighting, Oñate himself retired from the battlefield.
 The hostage Rayado chief Caratax was freed by a raid on Oñate, and Oñate freed several women captives, but he retained several boys at the request of the Spanish priests for instruction in the Catholic faith.